vigoo/destiny/journal.md

 We add an an `email` parameter to each store operation that will be filled by the logged-in user's token.
 We also have to store a list of allowed users in the store state.
 Decided to represent this change by introducing a resource where the user is the constructor and move all exported functions to that.
 Did this change in WIT and code.

+Had to introduce an "initialize" global export that can be only called once, and sets the initial owner.
+Had to change all result types to include error so we can indicate access denied.